tannal/tannal.glitch.me/inbox.md

 ```

-open mp

-A: False, that is completely incorrect

 Apple purchased NeXT and started the transition of its classic macOS operating system (Apple System 1 though Apple System 9) to Apple Darwin based operating system in 1999
 NeXT had created the neXTStep operating system which Apple inherited when they purchased NeXT
 NeXT had system apps from FreeBSD and they had implemented the MACH microkernel which was co-created by Avie Trevanian who now was the chief engineer for NeXT, so he brought the MACH microkernel and finished it in NeXTStep